Fixing Pool Leaks

 Before diving into how to fix those leaks, it’s first important to determine whether or not your pool is truly leaking or it’s another issue entirely.
 Some of the most obvious signs of a pool leak are:

 - Changes in your swimming pool’s water level.

 - Water gathering under your pool equipment or in your yard.

 - Dirt or other contaminants in your pool’s water.

 These are just a few of the signs that you might have a pool leak.
 Unfortunately, they can develop into big problems quickly, like equipment breakdowns or algae growth making it unsafe for you or your family to swim; fixing them immediately is essential.
 So, let’s start with how to fix some of the most basic pool repair problems.

 A Leaking Pool Pipe Connection

 If you’ve located a leak in the pipes of your pool pump, it’s likely that there’s standing water pooling beneath it.
-Thankfully, all you need to repair this type of issue is some Teflon tape and silicone sealant.
+Thankfully, all you need for pool pvc leak repair type of issue is some Teflon tape and silicone sealant.

 - Step 1: Power down all of your pool equipment to ensure there’s no risk of electrocution while working.

 - Step 2: Unscrew the leaking pipe at the connection base.